divonlan/genozip-docs/docs/benchmarks.rst

 Notes:

     - The tests were conducted with the ``--best`` option.
-For BAM, CRAM, Illumina FASTQ files, the ``--reference`` option was used to specify the appropriate reference file.
+For BAM, CRAM, Illumina FASTQ, GVCF files, the ``--reference`` option was used to specify the appropriate reference file.
 For Illumina FASTQ, the ``--pair`` option was used.

     - :sup:`1` the data was converted to fastq with ``fastq-dump`` and compressed to .gz with ``bgzip``. genozip was used with the ``--multiseq`` option.